cafir/pokemon-app/README.md

-# URl to go to the app
+# URL to go to the app

 This is the url if you want to see or catch some pokemon https://pokemon-list-app.vercel.app/